Dynamo settles payments across a network of AI agents

 Pay per second watched

 Watch 90 seconds, pay for 90 seconds.
 Close the tab and the stream stops — no subscription, no cancel-before-you're-billed.
-And because settlement is quality-gated, a feed that buffers or drops resolution bills less.
-Streaming that reacts to what was actually delivered.
+And because settlement is tied to objective delivery facts, a feed that buffers or drops frames bills less.
+Metering that reacts to what was actually delivered.

 Gaming